Samsung TV Dark Shadow? FIX in Minutes

 If you are seeing dark shadows on screen, or either the top half, bottom half, left side or right side is darker than its counterpart, or your Samsung TV screen is darker than normal, then you have a backlight issue.

-Backlights on modern Samsung TVs come in LED strips of varying lengths.
-Older models used lengths that spanned the entire frame of the TV, but due to cost savings, more recent TVs use a set 16″ LED strip which is connected in series for each row to span your TV.
+Backlights on non-Edge Samsung TVs come in LED strips of varying lengths.
+Older models used lengths that spanned the entire frame of the TV, but due to cost savings, more recent TVs use a set 16″ LED strip which is connected in series for each row to span your TV horizontally.

 You need to remove the back panel, remove all of the circuit boards and connectors, then another layer of screws for the front panel, and only when you have fully removed the LCD panel can you get to the backlights.